MikeKall/FindLeader/README.md

 # Execution

-1. Give execute permissions to the start.sh script
+1. Give execute permissions to the start.sh script (chmod +x start.sh).
 2. Execute the script from the same folder that the other 2 python scripts are.